11/12/2024

 Joel Riddle

-Yeah, so in the Northern Territory, you do have a rainy season that is generally from late November to sort of the end of March is the window.
-You know, I guess the thing that we have as a company been able to, I would say, build as a core competency has been able to complete wells, perform operations out there all the way through the rainy season.
+Yeah, so in the Northern Territory, you do have a rainy season that is generally from late November to sort of end of March is the window.
+You know, I guess the thing that we have, as a company, been able to, I would say, build as a core competency is being able to complete wells, perform operations out there all the way through the rainy season.
 I think you'll remember the SS1H well, we pumped the completion for SS1H right through the rainy season.
-So, you know, our guys out there in the field are well equipped to accommodate sort of the operational requirements around completion.
+Our guys out there in the field are well equipped to accommodate the operational requirements around completion.
 It's not ideal.
 We much prefer to be pumping our completion during the dry season.
-But where we are today, you know, we're making necessary adjustments, things like making sure the sand stays dry.
+But where we are today, you know, we're making necessary adjustments.
+Things like making sure the sand stays dry.
 You know, that's the main thing, not having to deal with the wet sand.
 You know, we're also, again, working very closely with Liberty.
-You know, I think having the increased, you know, their equipment out there in the field, I think it's going to always help our ability to have efficiencies across pumping these two, you know, pumping the completion for these two wells.
-That's
+You know, I think having the increased capacity you know, their equipment out there in the field, I think it's going to, you know, always help our ability to have efficiencies across pumping these two, you know, pumping the completion for these two wells.

 speaker